 International Cooperative Programme on Effects of Air Pollution on Materials, including Historic and Cultural Monuments

 Several studies of materials have indicated that atmospheric corrosion influenced by acidifying pollutants is costly.
-Extensive damage has also been observed on historical and cultural structures and monuments calcareous stones, medieval glass and metals.
-For these reasons, the Materials Programme was launched in 1985 to fill some of the major gaps in our knowledge.
+Extensive damage has also been observed on historical and cultural structures and monuments’ calcareous stones, medieval glass and metals.
+For these reasons, the International Cooperative Programme on Effects of Air Pollution on Materials, including Historic and Cultural Monuments (ICP Materials) was launched in 1985 to fill some of the major gaps in our knowledge.

 The quantitative evaluation aims at determining dose-response relationships as a basis for assessing acceptable and/or target levels and calculating costs due to material damage.
-Structural metals, stone materials, paint coatings, electric contact materials, samples of medieval stained-glass windows and polymer materials are included.
-The aim of the trend exposures is to serve as a confirmation of the environmental effects of previous pollutant reductions achieved under the Convention, as well as a method for identifying extraordinary environmental changes that result in materials damage
+The materials examined include structural metals, stone materials, paint coatings, electric contact materials, samples of medieval stained-glass windows and polymer materials.
+The aim of the trend exposures is to provide effects-based evidence for emission reductions achieved under the Convention, as well as a method for identifying extraordinary environmental changes that result in materials damage.

 Further information is available from the Programme Centre.